ICD-10: Sweden

 The current Swedish translation of ICD-10 was created in 1997.

+Switzerland

+In Switzerland, the German Modification (ICD-10-GM) is used for coding diagnoses.
+The Federal Statistical Office (FSO) of Switzerland publishes the ICD-10-GM in French and Italian every two years.

 Thailand

 The ICD-10-TM (Thai Modification) is a Thai language version based on the 2016 ICD-10.
 An unusual feature of the index of ICD-10-TM is that it is bilingual, containing both Thai and English trails.

 United Kingdom

 ICD-10 was first mandated for use in the UK in 1995.
 In 2010 the UK Government made a commitment to update the UK version of ICD-10 every three years.
-On 1 April 2016, following a year's delay, ICD-10 5th Edition replaced the 4th Edition as the mandated diagnostic classification within the UK, and remains the current version for use within the UK.
+On April 1, 2016, following a year's delay, ICD-10 5th Edition replaced the 4th Edition as the mandated diagnostic classification within the UK, and remains the current version for use within the UK.